AldrianLoberiano/calauan_day_nightmarketv2/README.md

 - Printing: Receipt printing is implemented via an in-place modal and `@media print` rules.
 The printable view targets Letter size and is simplified (no QR, removed print button) to match BPLO requirements.

+- Admin edits: The Reservation Details edit form now uses native `required` validation for core fields (Full Name, Contact Number, Status, Address, Price, Admin Notes) to prevent accidental saves that would revert a reservation's status (for example, saving an `occupied` reservation back to `approved`).